SJCLT In The News

 All Modular Units have been installed for Phase 1

 Vertical construction of 68 affordable housing units is well under way and all of the modular units are in place.
-Related will be working on the rest of Phase 1 through Winter and we're hoping to welcome our first tenants in October 2024.
-Phase 1 includes 12 Studios, 12 one-bedrooms, 23 three-bedrooms, and 21 four-bedrooms.
-Phase 2 financing closed in August 2023, so expect to see Phase 2 start to take shape in Spring of 2024.
+Related & Deacon Construction will be working on the rest of Phase 1 through Winter and we're hoping to welcome our first tenants in October 2024.
+Phase 1 includes 12 Studios, 12 one-bedrooms, 23 two-bedrooms, and 21 three-bedrooms.
+Phase 2 financing closed in August 2023, so expect to see Phase 2's vertical construction to start in Spring of 2024, hoping to welcome tenants in Fall 2025.

 To get on the Sugar Pine Village Tenant Interest List, visit; sugarpinevillageslt.com., email; email@example.com, or call 916-561-0323.